mkotyk/topwaytool/README.md

 - verify - Check the checksum on system.img.
 This file is usually in 3x 400M parts and needs to be `cat`ed together.
 - update - Updates the checksum on system.img.
 - decrypt - "Decrypts" the boot.img or vendor.img files.
-- encrypt - "Encrypts" the boot.img or vendor.img files. (work in progress)
+- encrypt - "Encrypts" the boot.img or vendor.img files.

 This tool, combined with `unpackbootimg` and `mkbootimg` (see android source code) should give a developer nearly full control over customizing firmware for their headunit.